ppy/osu-wiki/wiki/Beatmap_Ranking_Procedure/en.md

 [Modding](/wiki/Modding) is the process of receiving constructive criticism on a beatmap and is beneficial to improving its quality.
 Users ordinarily post feedback on a beatmap's discussion page or discuss issues with the beatmap's creator directly.

-Newer beatmappers usually need extensive modding to create beatmaps that meet the Ranked category's quality standards, and these beatmappers are often required to re-do their beatmaps from scratch.
+Newer beatmappers usually need extensive modding to create beatmaps that meet the Ranked category's quality standards, and often they're required to recreate their beatmaps from scratch.

-Before being nominated for ranking, beatmapsets need to receive [Hype](/wiki/Glossary#hype) posts from at least five different users.
+Before being nominated for ranking, beatmapsets need to receive [hype](/wiki/Glossary#hype) posts from at least five different users.

 ## Nominations

-Members of the [Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators) (*BN*) are experienced modders who are capable of nominating beatmapsets for ranking.
-Their role is to ensure a beatmapset meets the [ranking criteria](/wiki/Ranking_Criteria) and their own personal quality standards.
+Members of the [Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators) (*BNs*) are experienced modders who are capable of nominating beatmapsets for ranking.
+Their role is to ensure a beatmapset meets the [Ranking Criteria](/wiki/Ranking_Criteria) as well as their own personal quality standards.

 Members of the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team) (*NAT*) may also nominate beatmaps, however that is not their primary role.

-It is recommended to receive mods before requesting nominations from Beatmap Nominators, however five Hypes are the only pre-requisite.
+It is recommended to receive mods before requesting nominations from BNs, however five hypes are the only pre-requisite.

 ## Qualification